 The Supreme Court heard oral argument today in Microsoft’s ongoing dispute with the U.S. government over Irish-held data.
 The lead-up to the case is summarized here and my recap of oral argument is here.

-Andrew Keane Woods is an Associate Professor at the University of Arizona College of Law.
+Andrew Keane Woods is a Professor of Law at the University of Arizona College of Law.
 Before that, he was a postdoctoral cybersecurity fellow at Stanford University.
 He holds a J.D. from Harvard Law School and a Ph.D. in Politics from the University of Cambridge, where he was a Gates Scholar.

 Subscribe to this Lawfare contributor via RSS.